tanvir-git/odoo-documentation/content/applications/productivity/iot/devices/camera.rst

 Connect a Camera
 ================

-When using your *IoT Box* in Odoo, you could need to use a camera.
+When using your *IoT Box* in CoquiAPPs, you could need to use a camera.
 As it can be done in a few steps, this device is really easy to configure.
 Then, you can use it in your manufacturing process and link it to a control point.
 Doing so will allow you to take pictures when you reach